hlsun84/growth-induced-percolation/README.md

 -#citation16
 -#index1
 -#arnetid3

+Due to the limitation of space, we merely upload a sample data file with 1000 lines.
+The whole data file is nearly 1GB downloaded from DBLP website.

 #4.
 Inquiry:
 For any problems, please contact hlsun84@mail.ustc.edu.cn and we feel happy to give kind support to make your work better.